 Announcing the availability of a finding aid to the ephemera and manuscripts of the Association.

 In production since 2016, the work in progress has grown to 499 pages and 167,781 words as of September 18, 2021.
 Our holdings on the history of HMA and its orchestra, library, worthies, and concerts are herein depicted in exacting descriptions provided by Jared Rex.
 Searching by keywords can produce a lot of hits, such as 1337 hits for “Dwight.”
 Click HERE for a PDF, and HERE for a Word Doc.

 * * *

-FLASH: The Association announces the publication of A Musical Life in Two Worlds: The Autobiography of Hugo Leichtentritt.
+A Musical Life in Two Worlds: The Autobiography of Hugo Leichtentritt is still available.

 The typescript was discovered in HMA’s library and was prepared for publication by enthusiastic members under the directions of executive publisher Lee Eiseman and editor Mark DeVoto.
 Written in response to a challenge from Harvard in 1940 for first-person Holocaust accounts, the book also evokes a vanished German musical life before Hitler as well as Harvard and Boston of the 1890s and 1930s.
 Ordering information is here.